Creator13/cvanbattum.com/src/assets/mapsnap.md

 Mapsnap is a small command line tool to grab images from OpenStreetMap, targeted at mappers and contributors, with the purpose of creating snapshots and timelapses of mapping progress.{.intro}

 As a frequent contributor to the OpenStreetMap project, I wanted to create timelapses of the areas I was working on.
 I would simply create screenshots of the map at openstreetmap.org, crop them and stitch them together using some gif editor.
-This process was as cumbersome as it was unreliable and prone to errors, and mapsnap was born.
+This process was as cumbersome as it was unreliable and prone to errors, so I decided to create a tool that would do it for me.

 ## Features
 - **Snapshot**: Capture any region of the rendered OpenStreetMap slippy map, by entering the boundary coordinates and the zoom level you want to want.